Larry Wright (basketball): Superstar in Italy

 Wright was an immediate star in Italy.
 The team finished the regular season in first place and reached the finals series against Olimpia Milano after defeating European champions Ford Cantù in the semi-final series, with homecourt advantage in hand in the final.
 Roma won the series 2 games to 1 and won its first ever Italian championship.
 The next season was even greater, as Roma participated in the FIBA European Champions Cup as Italian champions, and Wright provided one stellar performance after another.
 Roma finished the Final group stage first placed tied with Barcelona, so the two teams qualified for the final game for the European champions cup in Geneva.
 Wright was the top scorer for his team, of the 79–73 final win, scoring 27 points and leading Roma to its first ever European title in their first finals appearance.
 Wright was also selected as the European player of the year.
 Although he had a successful season, Wright left the team after failing to qualify to the Italian playoffs and signed with Fantoni Udine where he played for two seasons.
 In 1987 he returned to Banco di Roma for one more season.

 Coaching career

 Wright already was a player-coach in his last days in Italy.
 He was appointed assistant coach at Grambling in 1990 and stayed for office for two seasons.
 Afterwards he was a scout for the Seattle SuperSonics and the Washington Wizards, and an assistance coach at Ouachita High School in his hometown of Monroe, Louisiana.
 In 1999 Wright was appointed head coach at Grambling.
 He was released from his duties in April 2008.

-Personal life

-He is married to Jacqueline Bradford, of Jonesboro, La. in May 1977.
-They have three children: Larry Jr., Ashana, and Lance.
-Larry Jr is an NFL scout with the Houston Texans.
-He also has a daughter named Imani, a standout basketball player in her own right, who graduated high school in 2013, and went on to play college ball at Baylor for her freshman and sophomore years (2013–2015) before transferring to Florida State where she had to sit out a year.
-All three of Larry and Jacqueline's children were scholarship athletes.
-Larry Jr. signed at Notre Dame out of high school in 1994 and graduated from Louisiana Tech University (1995–1998), where he was a three-year letterman.
-Ashana played basketball at Grambling State University (1995–1999), where she was a four-year letter winner on the Lady Tigers basketball team while winning four straight conference championships and never losing a home game in four years.
-Lance was a three-year starter at offensive center on the Grambling football team (2000–2004).